kgbercan/swift-tutorial/ControlFlow.md

 # Loops

 ## For-in

 A for-in loop runs a block of code for each item in a sequence.
 To use one, begin with the reserved word `for`, follow with a variable name or an underscore `_` (only if you don't need to access the value), `in`, and a range.
 The variable does not have to be declared, as it is implied in the for-in loop.
-If you want to walk through the lenght of an array or dictionary, you can refer to the name of the array/dictionary instead of providing a range.
+If you want to walk through the length of an array or dictionary, you can refer to the name of the array/dictionary instead of providing a range.
 The block of code to be performed in the range should be enclosed in curly brackets.

 ```swift
 // ... is the closed range operator, so "Betelgeuse" will print 3 times